ionic-team/ionic-site/content/docs/pro/monitoring/index.md

 <div class="condensed" markdown="1">
 * See exactly where errors happen in your original source code even through layers of transpiled code and minification
-* Detect runtime errors and crashes in real-time with alerts and notifications
+* Detect runtime errors in real-time with alerts and notifications
 * Fix errors immediately even in live app store apps
 </div>